matheusPavoski/matheusPavoski/README.md

-## :vulcan_salute:Hi there, welcome to my github profile!
+## :vulcan_salute:Hey there, welcome to my github profile!
 ![cat-coding](https://github.com/matheusPavoski/matheusPavoski/assets/54029562/c44538aa-1ebd-4cea-aa42-c7bf850d4edd)
 ### :studio_microphone:About me
 - My name is <strong>Matheus Pavoski</strong> and i'm a cadet at <a href="https://www.42sp.org.br/" target="_blank"><strong>42SP</strong></a>, currently studying to become a Software Engineer.
 I have a strong passion for programming, games and am constantly